faithl7/planets-salamander-group/results.md

 considered in the decision making and recommendations made for the most viable mission option to allocate resources on.

 ###Mars
-This is probably the most viable option for our planetary landers mission.
 Based on the research data available on the planet, the close similarity to earth compared to the other planets examined and the availability of resources that could be allocated to Mars' exploration, a mission on Mars seems more practical.